 Katakolon cruise terminal

-Katakolon cruise port terminal in the the town, the center is within 10 minutes walking distance.
-The closest airports are Zakynthos Airport (2 hours away) and Kalamata Airport.
+Katakolon cruise terminal is very close to downtown (within 10 min walking distance).
+The closest international airports are Zakynthos Airport (on Zakynthos Island, 2 hours away) and Kalamata Airport (mainland Greece).

 Katakolon tours, shore excursions, hotels